 Points of Pride

-- Plymouth Whitemarsh High School (PWHS) is ranked among the top high schools in Pennsylvania and the country according to the annual ranking released by US News & World Report and The Washington Post.
-US News rates PWHS among the top four percent of public high schools in Pennsylvania and well within the top 10 percent of the 20,487 schools nationwide considered for the ranking.
+- Plymouth Whitemarsh High School (PWHS) is again considered to be among the top high schools in Pennsylvania and the nation according to the annual rankings released by US News & World Report and The Washington Post.
+US News rates PWHS among the top four percent of public high schools in Pennsylvania and well within the top 10 percent of the 20,487 schools nationwide considered for the rankings.

-- The PWHS class of 2016 included 16 students recognized by the National Merit Scholarship Corporation, two as National Merit Finalists, nine as Commended Scholars and one as a National Hispanic Recognition Program Scholar.
-Members of the class are receiving scholarships and grants totaling more than $11.8 million over four years.
+- The PWHS Class of 2017 also included 10 students recognized by the National Merit Scholarship Corporation, two as National Merit Finalists, nine as Commended Scholars and one as a National Hispanic Recognition Program Scholar.
+Members of the class are receiving scholarships and grants totaling nearly $12.2 million over four years.

 - PWHS offers more Advanced Placement courses than most public and private high schools in the region.
 In May 2018, 317 PWHS students participated in 606 AP exams.
 Eighty percent earned a score of 3.0 or higher.

 - Unique block schedules at Plymouth Whitemarsh High School and Colonial Middle School provide students and teachers with ample time to explore material and topics in depth each day.